lunny/gop/README.md

 ## Directory structure

-This is an example project's directory.
+Every project should have a GOPATH directory structure and put a `gop.yml` int the root directory.
+This is an example project's directory tree.

 ```
 <project root>